 The WQA-PAC can ask for contributions from non-corporate business members of the WQA (e.g. business operating a sole proprietorships, businesses operating as partnerships, businesses operating as LLCs).

 The WQA-PAC can ask for contributions from the management and professional personnel of incorporated business members of WQA only after the corporation has given prior approval.
-Our incorporated member companies can use an online form for this purpose.

 How does the WQA-PAC work?